pabigot/bsp430/maintainer/pinmaps/README.rst

 Subdirectory boosterpack maps boosterpack standard BoosterPack headers A though D to functional capabilities.
 Where the function corresponds to an RFEM header the RF header identifiers are used.

+Where a map target is informational (e.g., not connected, VDD, 3V3, GND, or other signals not supported in BSP430) it is prefixed by a single underscore, which causes the template expansion to skip that mapping.